onzfonz/comp227/src/content/1/en/part1c.md

 </button>
 ```

-we achieve the desired behavior, meaning that the value of *counter* is increased by one <i>and</i> the component gets re-rendered.
+we achieve the desired behavior, meaning that the value of `counter` is increased by one **and** the component gets re-rendered.

 Let's also add a button for resetting the counter: